didillysquat/VTK2022/README.md

 One way to install programs on a Linux system is at the system level.

-This allows all users to access the progams.
+This allows all users to access the programs.
 Many of the programs you've already used are installed at the systems level.

 To see where a program is being executed from you can use the command `which`.
 E.g.: